jclosure/PSToolBox/README.md

 PSToolBox
 =========

-Collection of my favorite scripts, patterns, idioms, and ninja tricks in PowerShell
+Collection of my favorite scripts and ninja tricks in PowerShell.